How to Write a Narrative Essay (12 Best Examples)

 How Narrative Essay Examples Help

 Reading well-written narrative essays is part of the growth process in becoming an excellent writer.
 One can identify critical elements of the essay examples that make the essay in question stand out and can therefore incorporate them in their essays.
-Writing is a skill, and the more one reads, the better they get at writing great narrative essays.
+Writing is a skill, and the more one reads, the better they get at writing great essays.
 Therefore, the narrative essay examples truly help out a reader with writing his or her own essay, once these examples are read.

 My first entrepreneurial lesson

-At 14 years of age in 2008, I would paint different things, from flowers, animals, people, and trees, in different colors and then sell the paintings for $8.
+At 14 years of age in 2008, I would paint different things, from flowers, animals, people, and trees, in different colours and then sell the paintings for $8.
 Then, I would sell to the locals.
 The reception was incredible; after all, people wanted to support the small boy from across the street.

 Business was good.
 Satisfied with the bit of money I was making, I was motivated even to paint more and continue selling the paintings to my “local customers.”
-One day when I was going to present a painting to a neighbor, I saw him throw away a painting I had sold him in a trash can.
+One day when I was going to present a painting to a neighbour, I saw him throw away a painting I had sold him in a trash can.
 Confused and sad, I ran back home and told the story to my dad.
 He said, “That is business kiddo, there are different customers, and some won’t like your products.
 You have to want to keep going even when it does seem worth it.”

 This experience taught me to love my work so much that I can still find a way to go and do it even when it doesn’t feel worth it.
 That was my first entrepreneurial lesson, and I’m glad I learned it at a young age.